rjwills28/machine-status/README.md

 ## Docker Image Build

 Both the `screen` and `public` versions of Machine Status are built using the same Dockerfile and Kaniko script.
-The environment variable `REACT_APP_BUILD_TARGET` is used to determine which is built.
+The environment variable `VITE_BUILD_TARGET` is used to determine which is built.

 As the `public` Machine Status is accessible to the wider internet, it needs to be as secure as possible.
 Guidelines for public-facing web apps are found in Sharepoint.
 Tools such as trivy can be used to scan built images for CVEs (Common Vulnerabilities and Exposures) and the images should be kept up-to-date to minimise these risks.